-Total goodwill as of December 31, 2020 in the amount of NIS 394,704 thousand (total goodwill as of December 31, 2019 NIS 392,645 thousand).
-The recoverable amount of the software solutions and services unit was determined based on the value in use which is calculated according to the expected estimated future cash flows from this cash-generating unit, as determined according to the budget for the next five years and approved by the Group's management.
-The key assumptions used in calculating the value in use by the Group's management consist of: discount rate, salary expenses in relation to revenues and growth rate.
-The discount rate underlying the cash flows is 8.5%, whereby the calculation of the average capital price takes into consideration a gross average debt price of about 2.25% and equity price of about 10.50%.
-According to the valuation, the recoverable amount is NIS 2,118 million.
+Total goodwill as of December 31, 2021 in the amount of NIS 414,943 thousand (total goodwill as of December 31, 2020 NIS 397,305 thousand).
+The recoverable amount of the software solutions and services unit was determined based on the value in use which is calculated according to the expected estimated future cash flows from this cashgenerating unit, as determined according to the budget for the next five years and approved by the Group's management.
+The key assumptions used in calculating the value in use by the Group's management consist of: discount rate, salary expenses in relation to revenues, and growth rate.
+The discount rate underlying the cash flows is 8.8%, whereby the calculation of the average capital price takes into consideration a gross average debt price of about 2.7% and an equity price of about 10.50%.
+According to the valuation, the recoverable amount is NIS 2,307 million.

-With respect to the assumptions used to determine the value of use of the unit described above, management believes that there are no possible changes to the key assumptions outlined above that could cause the balance of the unit's financial statements to significantly exceed the recoverable amount.
+Concerning the assumptions used to determine the value of the use of the unit described above, management believes that there are no possible changes to the key assumptions outlined above that could cause the balance of the unit's financial statements to significantly exceed the recoverable amount.

-The cash flow projections were made for the period 2021-2025 and for a period exceeding 5 years and were estimated using a constant growth rate of 1.5%.
+The cash flow projections were made for the period 2022-2026 and for a period exceeding 5 years and were estimated using a constant growth rate of 1.5%.

-Information Technologies (IT) Software solutions and services in USA.:
+Information Technologies (IT) Software solutions and services in USA:

-Total goodwill as of December 31, 2020 in the amount of NIS 252,030 thousand (total goodwill as of December 31, 2019- NIS 261,787 thousand).
-The recoverable amount of the software solutions and services unit was determined based on the value in use which is calculated according to the expected estimated future cash flows from this cash-generating unit, as determined according to the budget for the next five years and approved by the Group's management.
+Total goodwill as of December 31, 2021, in the amount of NIS 248,979 thousand (total goodwill as of December 31, 2020- NIS 252,030 thousand).
+The recoverable amount of the software solutions and services unit was determined based on the value in use which is calculated according to the expected estimated future cash flows from this cashgenerating unit, as determined according to the budget for the next five years and approved by the Group's management.
 The key assumptions used in calculating the value in use by the Group's management consist of: discount rate.
-The discount rate underlying the cash flows is 10.8%, whereby the calculation of the average capital price takes into consideration a gross average debt price of about 1.7% and equity price of about 11%.
-The cash flows for the period exceeding the five years budget will be estimated using a fixed growth rate of 2.5%, representing half of the growth rate of the operation in the forecast period for 2021-2025.
+The discount rate underlying the cash flows is 10.9%, whereby the calculation of the average capital price takes into consideration a gross average debt price of about 1.7% and equity price of about 11%.
+According to the valuation, the recoverable amount is NIS 501 million.

+.
+The cash flows for the period exceeding the five years budget will be estimated using a fixed growth rate of 5%, representing half of the growth rate of the operation in the forecast period for 2022-2026.